adam-berlak/REL-Studios-Music-Robot/[1]-Music-Theory-Library/README.md

 >>> print(D_Dorian_Scale)
 [D, E, F, G, A, B, C]
 ```
-Build a chord off of a scale degree, the build chord method has two optional params, the amount of notes in the chord, and the leap size
+Build a chord off of a scale degree, the build chord method has two optional params, the amount of notes in the chord, and the skip size, by default, chords are comprised of four notes with a skip size of two.
 ```
 >>> G9 = D_Dorian_Scale[4].buildChord(5)
 ```